-Psychology is influenced by two contrasting approaches to measurement.
-The first is offered by Norman R. Campbell, and the second by Stanly S. Stevens (for a review and discussion see e.g., Coombs, Dawes, and Tversky, 1970; Michell, 1999; Tal, 2020).
-According to Campbell’s approach, measurement is based on an empirical discovery of the relation between a certain amount of a quantitative property and the UM of that same property.
+Psychology is influenced by two contrasting approaches to measurement (for a review and discussion, see, e.g., Coombs et al., 1970; Michell, 1999; Tal, 2020).
+According to Campbell, measurement is based on the empirical discovery of the relation between a certain amount of quantitative property and the UM of that same property.
 For example, given that the length of the stick (S) is 3 meters (S=3 meters), we can state that the relation between the length of S and its unit of measurement (meter) is 3 (S/meter = 3).
-(For a discussion of the terms, “quantitative property” and “number” see Michell, 1999.)
-By comparison, Stevens (1946) proposed a broad definition of measurement, based on the attribution of numbers to psychological properties according to a certain rule.
-This definition opened the doorway to the use of numbers and mathematics in the field of psychology.
-On this issue, Michell (1999) wrote, “… there has been little serious scientific research undertaken to show that the relevant attributes are really quantitative and, therefore, that the relevant attributes are measurable” (p.
+(For a discussion of the terms, “quantitative property” and “number”, see Michell, 1999.)
+Stevens (1946), on the other hand, proposed a broad definition of measurement based on the attribution of numbers to psychological properties according to a certain rule.
+This definition opened the door to the use of numbers and mathematics in the field of psychology.
+However, Michell (1999) wrote, “… there has been little serious scientific research undertaken to show that the relevant attributes are really quantitative and, therefore, that the relevant attributes are measurable” (p.
 187).
-In other words, psychologists have bypassed or ignored the need to empirically show that the psychological property to which numbers are being applied is indeed a quantifiable property that can be characterized by an additive structure.
-(On other approaches to scientific measurement, such as the realistic and the representational, see Tal, 2020.)
+In other words, psychologists have bypassed or ignored the need to empirically show that the psychological property to which numbers are applied is indeed a quantifiable property that can be characterized by an additive structure.
+(For other approaches to scientific measurement, such as realistic and representational, see Tal, 2020.)

-An important point in Campbell’s measurement approach, which I wish to emphasize, is that researchers discovered an empirical operation (e.g., counting how many times the UM fits into the length of L) that upholds mathematical properties on which the mathematical language in a physical theory is based.
-To illustrate this, let us examine the following two mathematical properties: transitivity and additivity.
-The transitive relation states, for example, that if [(A = 15) > (B = 10) and (B = 10) > (C = 5)], then (A = 15) > (C = 5); and the additive relation proposes that (C = 5) + (B = 10) = (A = 15).
-These relations exist in the group of sticks (lines) A, B, C:
+An important point in Campbell’s measurement approach is that researchers have discovered an empirical operation (e.g., counting how many times the UM fits into the length of L) that upholds mathematical properties on which the mathematical language in a physical theory is based.
+To illustrate this, let us examine two mathematical properties: transitivity and additivity.
+The transitive relation states that if [(A = 15) > (B = 10) and (B = 10) > (C = 5)], then (A = 15) > (C = 5); and the additive relation proposes that (C = 5) + (B = 10) = (A = 15).
+These relations exist in the following series of ‘sticks’, A, B, and C:

 A|---------------|